RightToPrivacy/MACcleaner/README.md

 Access points store your MAC/hostname addresses.

 [ This is why I wrote maccleaner: predatory tracking by data/store trackers.
-Also places in the world where people are persecuted for journalism/human rights ]
+Also places where people are persecuted for human rights/journalism ]

 # MODES: